 If you look at your clients, their workplaces are changing, too.
 If you’re dressing in a full suit and your client shows up in jeans and a collared shirt, you’re overdressing for that client.
 If the client shows up even more casually, you’re lucky they still feel related to you!
 Your clients want to relate to you and this especially rings true for your NextGen clients.
 They may feel like you don’t understand their workplace culture or their industry if you’re repeatedly overdressing.
 Even worse, they may feel like you’re “out of touch” and stuck in the old way of doing things.

 There is another contributor to this fear to consider, too.
-The way you dress influences personal productivity.
-Some studies suggest there may be a correlation between the type of clothing you wear and your productivity and confidence levels.
-What the results imply is that there is an association with the type of clothing we wear (e.g. people feel more fit when wearing workout clothes and more confident and bold when wearing a suit).
+Some studies suggest there may be a correlation between the type of clothing you wear and your productivity and confidence levels (e.g. people feel more fit when wearing workout clothes and more confident and bold when wearing a suit).
 This is interesting research, however, I don’t think it means that people are more productive in professional dress.
 In fact, some may be more productive in comfortable clothes like jeans.
 I don’t believe this fear merits sticking to your firm’s existing, more formal dress code.
 As long as you’re effectively setting performance measures and expectations, then people will work to meet them – regardless of what they’re wearing.

 Explain to your people the importance of professional presence and how you can still achieve that with a loosened dress code.
 Talk about the various studies available and how greater feelings of personal power, confidence and boldness are correlated with what you choose to wear.
 Agree on what it looks like to have a crisp, polished image with a more casual dress code.
 Facilitate discussions about how your people’s clothing choices affect how they feel at work and encourage those who prefer to “dress up” more to continue doing so.
 The beauty of DFYD is that it simply allows more flexibility for your people to make choices in their workdays.